 As long as a provider buys enough to cover its customers’ electricity use, it can claim it’s 100% green.
 Those that do this aren't adding any new renewable energy to the mix, and are likely still funding fossil fueled energy.

 The grid will never get green enough, fast enough, if we continue this way.

 So what should I look for in an energy provider?

-Of course, 'green' isn't always the only factor when it comes to choosing an energy supplier.
-If price disqualifies Gold Standard tariffs for you, don't be dismayed.
+If price disqualifies Gold Standard tariffs-- they tend to cost more -- don't be dismayed.
 Choosing a provider that buys REGOs is still a good choice for the planet, since it demonstrates a demand for green energy.

 How much will switching to a green energy provider reduce my carbon footprint by?